sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [The GraphQL Guide](https://graphql.guide) : The complete guide to GraphQL, the new REST ✨
 - [Eloquent JavaScript](https://eloquentjavascript.net/) : A book about JavaScript, programming, and the wonders of the digital.
 - [programmingbooks.dev](https://www.programmingbooks.dev) : An Ordered and Curated Reading List for Software Craftsmanship Growth.
+- [goalkicker.com](https://www.goalkicker.com) : A curated list of free programming books for professionals and beginners, compiled from the StackkOverflow documentation
 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>
 </div>